rozek/node-red-authorization-examples/README.md

 to be installed.

-To run them, just import [the test flows](test-basic-auth.json) into your workspace and enter the server to be tested in the node called "configure URL".
+To run them, just import [the test flows](test-basic-auth.json) into your workspace and enter the server to be tested in the node called "configure".

 ![](test-basic-auth.png)